hooopo/repo-track-pipeline/README.md

 ![image](https://user-images.githubusercontent.com/63877/233132878-b6879d1c-272b-4db5-93f6-587f4d64b72a.png)

-## Usage

-1. Fork the Repo-Track-Pipeline repository.
-2. Enable GitHub Actions manually, as shown in the image.
-3. Set up a personal access token in GitHub.
-4. Set up a TiDB Cloud connection.
-5. Add the access token and database URL to your GitHub repository secrets.

 Note: Repo-Track-Pipeline is crash-safe.
 If the pipeline fails for any reason, you can manually run GitHub Actions again without worrying about data corruption.
 Additionally, GitHub Actions will automatically run every 3 hours.